Vinay Pathak

-Pathak was born in Bhojpur district, Bihar, India.Mr.
-Pathak spends childhood early day in Dhanbad as his father was posted in police department.
+Pathak was born on 27 July 1968 in Bhojpur district, Bihar, India.
+He spent his early childhood in Dhanbad as his father was posted in the police department there.
 He attended the boarding school Vikas Vidyalaya, Ranchi until 1982.
-After graduating from Allahabad University he moved to United States for higher studies.
+After graduating from Allahabad University, he moved to the United States for higher studies.
 Perhaps chief among his mentors in his BFA program Stony Brook University was Farley Richmond, who also urged him to return to India and Hindi theater and film in 1995.

 Career

-While studying at State University of New York at Stony Brook Pathak had many acting roles, notably in the comedies Khosla Ka Ghosla and Bheja Fry.
+While studying at State University of New York at Stony Brook Pathak had many acting roles(i.e. Silence the Court is in Session directed by Farley Richmond and starring Vinay Pathak, Vincent Daly, Gerry Cosgrove, Alison Steele, John Roque, Jacqueline Macario, Simon, and Dmitri).
 In 1999, he played the role of Vinny in the television series Hip Hip Hurray.
 He also produced the film Dasvidaniya, which told the story of a common man bidding farewell before dying.

 Along with good friend Ranvir Shorey, he anchored the show OYE.
 Together they hosted the talk show Ranvir Vinay Aur Kaun?., as well as House Arrest, Duniya Goal Hain and Cricket Crazy.
 He also teamed up with his friends Ranvir, Suresh Menon, and Gaurav Gera to be a part of a gag-based show The Great Indian Comedy Show.

 Pathak starred in a minor role as Inspector Gurpal Badash in a made-for-TV movie Murder Unveiled (2005), featuring the Sikh community in Canada.